 Expand your map to full screen.

-To utilize the extensive knowlege of the ABS to develop and maintain 'best knowledge' (aka 'expert') distribution maps for all Australialian (and New Zealand?) bat species, and to make those maps freely available.
+To utilize ABS and the extensive knowledge of its members to develop and maintain 'best knowledge' (aka 'expert') distribution maps for all Australasian (and New Zealand?) bat species, and to make those maps freely available.

-An authoritative, comprehensive and freely available set of species distributions maps will ultimatly contribute to the conservation of bats.
-This can be achived through a variety of means:
+An authoritative, comprehensive and freely available set of species distributions maps will contribute to the conservation of bats.
+This is because there are multiple uses that the maps can and will be used for including:

 Assist researches and managers with the validation of bat species spatial records for the purpose of scientific analysis, environmental and threatened species assessments, development of management and action plans.